johshea/export_Mpolicy_objects/README.md

 Requirments:
 Python 3 with the pathlib and requests libraries

-to install the libraries:
-pip3 install requests
-pip3 install pathlib

 Getting Started:
 To obtain your orginizations name (we will get the ID for you since sometimes we have multiple orgs!)